hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-data-services.md

 This API provides the list of the issues that require attention by your HPE GreenLake users.
 The HPE GreenLake UI provides a bell icon on the top right of every HPE GreenLake's window (please see the previous UI image under *What are these data services resources?* paragraph in this blog post) to access issues from every available services under the HPE GreenLake.

 To limit the display of properties from responses returned by this API, user can use parameter `select` as part of the parameter of the API execution.
-However, there is minimal set of properties required by **active-issues** API to be entered into the **select** parameter as shown in below response from active-issues API.
+However, there are minimal set of properties required by `active-issues` API to be entered into the `select` parameter as shown in the below response from the `active-issues` API.

 ```json
 https://<region-baseUrl>/data-services/v1beta1/issues?select=body